jgonfsbl/nomad-consul-vault/README.md

 ## Nomad configuration
-Once completed, the configuration files must be provided, to configure a node as a server (which is responsible for scheduling jobs:
+Once completed, the configuration files must be provided, to configure a node as a server (which is responsible for scheduling jobs

+- base.hcl, the basic configuration options
 - server.hcl, to configure a node as a server (which is responsible for scheduling)
 - client.hcl, to configure a node as a client (which is responsible for running workloads)